 Back to prior page

 1920 - 2006

 Virginia Vale was born in Dallas, Texas in 1920.
-Vale's career spanned from the mid 1930s through WW2, and she was the main heroine to George O'Brien in his westerns for RKO as well as the western musical shorts starring Ray Whitley.
+Vale's career spanned from the mid 1930s through World War II, and she was the main heroine to George O'Brien in his westerns for RKO as well as the western musical shorts starring Ray Whitley.
 After retiring from the screen, Vale worked 30+ years for Lockheed and was also an ice skating judge.

 Dale Crawford and Jim Sorensen e-mailed with additional info on Virginia.
-She passed away on September 14, 2006 in Burbank, California at Providence St. Joseph's Medical Center from congestive heart failure.
-She is interred at Forest Lawn Memorial Park in Hollywood Hills, California.
+She passed away on September 14, 2006 in Burbank, California at Providence St. Joseph's Medical Center from congestive heart failure and is interred at Forest Lawn Memorial Park in Hollywood Hills, California.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Virginia Vale: http://us.imdb.com/name/nm0883922/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Virginia Vale: https://www.imdb.com/name/nm0883922/

 (Courtesy of Les Adams)

-Above from L-to-R are O'Brien, Virginia Vale, Charles 'Slim' Whitaker and Howard Hickman during the gunfight in BULLET CODE (RKO, 1940).
+Above from left to right are Howard Hickman, Virginia Vale, George O'Brien and Charles 'Slim' Whitaker in a still from BULLET CODE (RKO, 1940).

+Back to prior page